 There really is “power in the pen“.
-The person who takes notes and then drafts and distributes the Meeting Record is demonstrating leadership.
+The person who takes notes in a meeting and then drafts and distributes the Meeting Record is demonstrating leadership.
 Deciding how what happened in a meeting is to be memorialized is a power move.
 Those who want to be leaders and who want to be powerful will find that owning and driving the process to produce Meeting Records is the way to go!

-It doesn’t matter so much who said what and when they said it.
-What matters is what all those in attendance agreed to along these three dimensions.
+It doesn’t matter much who said what and when they said it.
+What matters is what those in attendance agree to in each of the three categories.

 Here’s how to wield the power of the pen:

 - The Meeting Owner designates a Note-Taker to start the meeting.

 - During the meeting, participants help the Note-Taker keep track of Action Items, Insights, and Decisions as they occur.

 - The Meeting Owner calls on the Note-Taker to read out loud what has been recorded just before adjourning.
 Upgrades are solicited, offered, and duly noted.

 - Before the “forgetting curve” kicks in (i.e., within 36-hours) the Note-Taker fills in this template to draft the Meeting Record and submits it to the Meeting Owner.

 - The Meeting Owner immediately reviews and upgrades the Meeting Record to reflect how they want what happened to be memorialized.